-Thousands of trees will be planted over the next five years which will create up to 150 hectares of woodland.
+The project aims to plant thousands of trees which will create up to 150 hectares of woodland.
 These woodlands and trees will provide direct and real benefits for people living within these communities through the development of new tree planting and woodland creation.
 It will offer opportunities for decarbonisation and enhance the county’s natural capital, making Cumbria a more attractive place to live and work.

 Find out more about Englands Community Forests here www.communityforest-trust.org/englands-community-forests